jp7677/dxvk-nvapi/README.md

 This [repository](https://github.com/jp7677/dxvk-nvapi) provides an alternative implementation of NVIDIA's NVAPI library for usage with DXVK and [VKD3D-Proton](https://github.com/HansKristian-Work/vkd3d-proton).
 Its way of working is very similar to [DXVK-AGS](https://github.com/doitsujin/dxvk-ags), but adjusted and enhanced for NVAPI.

-This implementation currently offers entrypoints for supporting the following functionalities in applications:
+This implementation currently offers entrypoints for supporting the following features in applications:

 - NVIDIA DLSS for Vulkan
 - NVIDIA DLSS for D3D11 and D3D12 by forwarding the relevant calls into DXVK / VKD3D-Proton